-In the U.S. state of Colorado, greater access to contraception for young girls increases their likelihood of graduating from high school, especially among girls who self-identify as "hispanic", according to a new study.
+In the U.S. state of Colorado, greater access to contraception for young girls increased their likelihood of graduating from high school, especially among girls who self-identify as "hispanic", according to a new study.

 The researchers compared graduation rates with those in states that had similar rates and demographic characteristics before the program was introduced.
 Colorado's graduation rate for women was 1.66 percentage points higher than that of women in the other comparable states.
 Hispanic women in Colorado benefited the most from the measures, with a rate 4.86 percentage points higher than before the program.
 It can therefore be concluded that when young girls have better access to contraception, they are more likely to graduate from high school.